 Helpdesk: The helpdesk interface provides material and support to help users perform actions on the platform.
-It also provides service desk information.

 Job: A job is a specific data processing activity that has been instigated by the user.
 Clicking on the jobs section of the data panel allows users to explore the job status.